muno17/neblinita/README.md

 # neblina - audio fog machine
 #### Video Demo:  <URL HERE>
 #### Description:
-Using pyo library as a sound engine to create an audio effect processor.
+Using Pyo library as a sound engine to create an audio effect processor.
-Using PyQt6 library to create the GUI.
+Using PySimpleGUI library to create the GUI.
 ____________________________

 neblina creates two different flavors of reverbs: